lavaraja/redis_rdbms/README.md

 # Redis as front end cache for fast read performace
-# Author : Lavaraja padala
+# Author : Lavaraja Padala
 # Email : lavaraja.padala@gmail.com
 The aim of this project is to test the redis in memory database as front-end cache solution for RDBMS tables.Those tables with high updates/inserts will be put in redis.The backend job will take care of updating all the records the got updated in the  rdbms table since last read.